José Chávez y Chávez

 José Coby Frey Chávez y Chávez (1851–1924) was a Mexican-American outlaw from the New Mexican Territory, which is now the state of New Mexico, in the United States.
 He was said to be the son of a Spanish father and Apache mother.
+Mother possibly from San Felipe, Santa Ana County, New Mexico Territory.

-Chávez became an outlaw at a relatively young age when he joined the Lincoln County Regulators.
+"NARA, Source page35, family 405," Chávez became an outlaw at a relatively young age when he joined the Lincoln County Regulators.